-But higher efficiency, producing more light with less power, and less heat.
+But higher efficiency than incandescent, producing more light with less power, and less heat.
 Perhaps 60 lumens per watt.

 Our regular size camera hot shoe speedlights (at 75 watt seconds energy) will run circles around continuous lights for photography.
 Maybe the flash charges at a 25 watt rate for 3 seconds, and then can discharge at a 75,000 watt rate in 1/1000 second (both numbers are 75 watt seconds).
 At any usable shutter speed (up to maximum shutter sync speed, typically 1/200 second), exposures like f/8 ISO 100, or f/11 ISO 200, are possible for portraits with speedlights in close white umbrellas (full power level with main light's reflected fabric at four feet).
 Battery recycle time will be slow at full power level however, to replace the energy after each shot.

 All lights were placed on the same unmoved stand at the same 8.33 foot distance (2.54 meters).
-Fake flowers, and a Nikon D800 camera.
+Fake flowers, camera Nikon D800.
 All pictures are ISO 100.

 This No-name CFL (#4) claims 45 watts, and equivalence to 225 watts incandescent, which are both false claims.
 This one does measure 44 VA, but only 26 watts (this false rating ignores the difference).
 Instead of being equivalent, this no-name CFL metered a stop less than the 150 watt incandescent.
 That's about 50%, or equivalent to 75 watts incandescent (however, it is fair to say the CFL could use a better deeper reflector than I provided).
 It claims 5500K Daylight, but I see it as 2900K.
 The false rating of this 26 watt CFL is not very equivalent.

 However, the flash (#2 and #2b) is certainly worth attention.
-The flash exposure is independent of shutter speed, it could have even used one second too, with this same flash result.
-But it didn't here, and this 1/250 second shutter speed obviously was possible, and is sometimes rather important to us.
+The camera settings were EV 15, but the flash exposure is independent of shutter speed, it could have even used one second too, with this same flash result.
+So that may be apples and oranges about flash exposure, but of course, this 1/250 second shutter speed obviously was possible, which is sometimes rather important to us.
+The continuous bulbs obviously required the one second shutter.
 The camera settings used here for flash were in fact 9.3 EV greater (a huge number, 29.333 is 645 times more) than the 150 watt incandescent bulb could provide.
 The D800 camera can sync flash at 1/250 second, however 1/200 second is the maximum number for many cameras, which is a 1/3 stop difference, and still 512 times more than the continuous light bulb.
 Both flashes were set to 35 mm zoom.

 The incandescent bulb (#1) was used at 150 watts x 1 second = 150 watt seconds, but being about 1/4 efficiency of the flash, compares at about 150ws/4 = 37 watt seconds, or about half of this speedlight 75 watt seconds.
 And with the one second exposure, the incandescent aperture is in fact about one stop less light, or half the power of a speedlight (only if at one second).
 However, shutter speed is a big deal for us too.
 The flash can easily use 1/250 second, and the light bulb cannot.
 This often matters.
 I'm trying to say that flash is rather a big deal, quite advantageous.